-Unofficial Academic Transcript Official Academic Transcript Rush Official Academic Transcript Returned Check Charge no charge \$15 \$35 \$50 Returned Check Charge Parking Violation \$50 \$35 Late Registration Fee \$275
+Unofficial Academic Transcript no charge

+Official Academic Transcript \$15

+Rush Official Academic Transcript \$35

+Returned Check Charge \$50

+Parking Violation \$35

+Late Registration Fee \$275

 OWL DOLLARS (Students)

 Once Owl Dollars are loaded onto your OneCard, these funds remain on your OneCard until they are spent, or until you are no longer enrolled as an Otis student.
 Refunds are not permitted while you are enrolled, so carefully consider how much money you place on your card.
 Unused funds roll over from semester to semester as long as you are enrolled as an Otis student.